aeriaframework/docs/docs/aeria/init.md

 **Type**: `number`

 Time in milliseconds until authorization tokens expire.
 This is handled directly by [JWT](https://jwt.io/).
+Defaults to `36000`.

 ### `security.linkTokenExpiration`